homearanya/active-escapes/src/pages/tours/mtentu-explorer-hiking-trail.md

     - '<strong>All meals:</strong> from dinner on first night to lunch on  final day (3 Breakfasts, 3 Lunches, and 3 Dinners)'
     - '<strong>Hiking Guide</strong> - for first 2 hike days (Day 3 is a self-exploration day)'
     - '<strong>4x4 Return Transfer</strong> - from Mtentu - back to WC Casino'

   notIncludes:
     - Mtentu chalets are 4-sleeper chalets & are costed on a sharing basis for your group.
 If couples wish to have EXCLUSIVITY of a chalet, they’ll need to pay a R300/pp exclusivity supplement, based on 2 persons only.
     - 'Canoe Hire at Mtentu (for Swallowtail Falls): R100/per canoe'

-destination: wildcoast
-activity:
-  - hiking
-subActivity:
-  - hiking
 popularTour:
+  featured: 2
   image: ../../img/generic/pp-mtentu-500.jpg
   tagline: Exploring Mtentu
   title: Red Dunes & Kloofing - Mtentu Explorer
   description: Walk the Wild Coast, 2hrs from Durbs.
 Our 3 Night Mtentu-Explorer takes you to private beaches, forgotten falls and pristine estuaries.
 Overnighting in a homestay the first night and a joint-venture eco-camp the next two– your stay bolsters the local economy, much needed in the fight against mining.
-activityTour:
-  image: ../../img/generic/pp-mtentu-500.jpg
-  tagline: Exploring Mtentu
-  title: Red Dunes & Kloofing - Mtentu Explorer
-  description: Walk the Wild Coast, 2hrs from Durbs.
-Our 3 Night Mtentu-Explorer takes you to private beaches, forgotten falls and pristine estuaries.
-Overnighting in a homestay the first night and a joint-venture eco-camp the next two– your stay bolsters the local economy, much needed in the fight against mining.
 destinationTour:
+  order: 1
   image: ../../img/generic/pp-mtentu-500.jpg
   tagline: Exploring Mtentu
   title: Red Dunes & Kloofing - Mtentu Explorer